Piriformis muscle: Structure

 The piriformis is a flat muscle, and is pyramidal in shape.

 Origin

-The piriformis muscle originates from the anterior (front) surface of the sacrum by three fleshy digitations attached to the second, third, and fourth sacral vertebra.
+The piriformis muscle originates from the anterior (front) surface of the sacrum by three fleshy digitations attached to the second, third, and fourth sacral vertebrae.

 It also arises from the superior margin of the greater sciatic notch, the gluteal surface of the ilium (near the posterior inferior iliac spine), the sacroiliac joint capsule, and (sometimes) the sacrotuberous ligament (more specifically, the superior part of the pelvic surface of this ligament).

 Insertion

-The muscle inserts onto the greater trochanter of the femur (its tendon often unites with the tendons of the superior gemellus, inferior gemellus, and obturator internus muscles prior to insertion).
+The muscle inserts onto the greater trochanter of the femur (its tendon unites with the tendons of the superior gemellus, inferior gemellus, and obturator internus muscles prior to insertion).

 Innervation

 The piriformis muscle is innervated by the piriformis nerve.

 Relations

-The posterior aspect of the muscle lies againt the sacrum.
+The posterior aspect of the muscle lies against the sacrum.
 The anterior surface of the muscle is related to the rectum (especially on the left side of the body), and the sacral plexus.

 The muscle lies almost parallel with the posterior margin of the gluteus medius.
 It is situated partly within the pelvis against its posterior wall, and partly at the back of the hip joint.

 It exits the pelvis through the greater sciatic foramen superior to the sacrospinous ligament.